Avalanche Press

 The Chinese have nine dreadnought battleships: the eight new ships proposed by the Prince, plus the former Brazilian Rio de Janeiro.
 Plus the twenty proposed cruisers, and the destroyers, mine craft, gunboats and torpedo boats that made up the rest of the program.

-Twenty-four new scenarios send this fleet into action against the Japanese in 1915, resisting Japan’s odious demands for control of Chinese ports, railways and mines.
+Forty-one new scenarios send this fleet into action against the Japanese in 1915, resisting Japan’s odious demands for control of Chinese ports, railways and mines.
 The Japanese have countered the Chinese buildup with additional new ships of their own, foregoing the reconstruction of captured Russian prizes to invest instead in additional new battleships and cruisers, including the small battle cruisers proposed in 1905.

-Rise of the Dragon is a supplement for the Great War at Sea series, based on battles that never happened.
-It is not a complete game: Ownership of Russo-Japanese War (and only Russo-Japanese War) is necessary to play all of the twenty-four scenarios included.
+Rise of the Dragon is an expansion for the Great War at Sea series, based on battles that never happened.
+You’ll need Russo-Japanese War and Jutland to play all of the 41 scenarios included.

 Rise of the Dragon includes 155 die-cut and mounted playing pieces: 75 “long” pieces representing major warships and 80 square ones representing smaller craft and fleet markers.